 They are easy to wash, gentle on the skin and a great complement to menstrual cups for low-flow days or an alternative to cups for those women who are unable to use them.
 Depending on your flow, you can wear a cloth pad for up to 8 hours.
 If maintained properly, the cloth pad can last for 3 – 5 years.

-Using disposable sanitary pads exposes you and your most-sensitive parts to harmful plastics, artificial fragrances, chemicals, dioxins and bleach.
+HEALTH: Using disposable sanitary pads exposes you and your most sensitive parts to harmful plastics, artificial fragrances, chemicals, dioxins and bleach.
 Cloth pads on the other hand are made of natural fabric.
 Even if a leakproof layer is present, it is kept away from contact with your skin.